 TGbn editor: please update the following paragraph as shown below

 The MaxBSSID Indicator field contains a value assigned to n, where 2^n is the maximum number of BSSIDs in the multiple BSSID set, including the reference BSSID (see 11.10.14 (Multiple BSSID set)).
-The maximum value of n is 8.
+The maximum value of n is 8 for a non-UHR AP and 4 for a UHR AP.

 Neighbor AP Information field